 4) Allow blockchain events to start processes across off-chain and on-chain applications.

-5) Provide for secure governance and risk mitigation of the blockchain network.
+5) Provide secure governance and risk mitigation of the blockchain network.

-Before blockchain this type of smart contract was cumbersome because parties to an agreement of this sort would maintain separate databases.
+Before the rise of blockchain integration technology, executing this type of smart contract was cumbersome because parties to an agreement of this sort would maintain separate databases.

 Services and Process Automation